-Planters Peanut Oil uses 100% pure.
+Planters Peanut Oil is 100% pure.
 Despite using peanuts as the main ingredient, the flavor of it is so neutral and smooth that you would not even recognize it is made from peanuts.

 This oil also gives the donuts a crunchy outside crust after frying.

-Additionally, it has neutral and does not overpower the flavor of the donut.
+Additionally, it has a neutral taste and does not overpower the flavor of the donut.
 It’s a good choice for this purpose.